Argentine Navy: Future of the Fleet

 In 2020, the Argentine national government created an interministerial committee with the objective of reassuring national oceans' sovereignty.
 In 2020, the Ministry of Defence informed Congress of a desire to acquire a Landing Platform Dock (LPD) as well as two naval transport vessels to increase logistical capacity, including in relation to the country's claims and presence in the Antarctic.
 In March 2023, an agreement was signed by Defence Minister Jorge Taiana for the Tandanor and Río Santiago shipyards to develop a multipurpose landing ship for the Argentine Navy.
 A polar ship and floating dock were also planned.
-The landing ship was to begin construction in summer 2023.
+As of early 2024, the prospective projects remained under evaluation.

 Foreign overfishing is a serious concern and, in 2020, the Argentine Navy captured at least two foreign ships allegedly illegally fishing in the South Atlantic.
-Foreign, mostly Chinese, illegal fishing in Argentine territorial waters has been estimated to cost Argentina between USD$1 billion and $2.6 billion per year.
+Foreign, mostly Chinese, illegal fishing in Argentine territorial waters has been estimated to cost Argentina between US$1 billion and $2.6 billion per year.
 In 2016, the Argentine Coast Guard chased and sank a Chinese fishing boat that was reported to have been fishing illegally in Argentine waters.
 Partially to address this, a project for the re-focus of two Espora-class corvettes on patrol duties was reportedly under development.
 One of the corvettes subsequently selected for conversion to the offshore patrol role was ARA Parker.
+Subsequently in June 2024, the chief of the Argentine Navy, Admiral Carlos María Allievi, suggested that the idea of converting any additional Espora-class vessels to the offshore patrol role had been abandoned.

 It remained to be determined how the several envisaged new-acquisition projects would be funded.
 For instance, the proposed submarine acquisition from Brazil would require extensive refurbishment of the vessels prior to being ready for renewed operational service with the Argentine Navy.
 As of the end of 2022, the mooted submarine deal with Brazil had not yet been finalised and the process of refurbishment not yet begun.
 In 2021, one analyst noted that over the past thirty years the Argentine navy has lost many core capabilities, including its aircraft carrier (along with most of its fixed-wing combat aviation), submarines and area air defence vessels.
 Most of these seemed unlikely to be reconstituted.

 Structure

 The Argentine navy has four main commands: High Seas Fleet, Submarine Force, Naval Aviation, and Naval Infantry (Marines).
+Additionally, on January 1, 2022, a Joint Maritime Command was established under the Joint Chiefs of Staff to defend Argentina's maritime sovereignty.